Facing Jacksonville foreclosure?

 Stop foreclosure today!
 Falling behind on your mortgage payments can be scary!
 Knowing your options and taking action quickly is the key to resolving this situation and moving on gracefully past this difficult time!
 In the past decade, we have helped hundreds of our clients avoid foreclosure and we can help you!

 6 ways to stop your foreclosure today:

 Reinstate your mortgage:

-After a few missed payments your lender will no longer accept a single monthly payment, but you have up until the foreclosure law day to bring the loan current.
-Partial payments won’t be accepted, but you have the option to bring the loan current by paying all the back payments, late fees and legal fees in one lump sum.
+After a few missed payments your lender will no longer accept a single monthly payment, but you have up until the foreclosure sale day to bring the loan current and stay in your home.
+Partial payments won’t be accepted, but you can contact your lender to bring the loan current by paying all the back payments, late fees and legal fees in one lump sum.

 Loan Modification or Forbearance:

 A forbearance reduces or suspends your mortgage payments for a period of time and may be used in conjunction with a loan modification.
-A loan modification is a permanent change to your mortgage that may lower your payments and the delinquent payments may be added to the mortgage balance.
+A loan modification is a permanent change to your loan that may lower your monthly mortgage payments, and the delinquent payments may be added to the principal balance.
 You may or may not qualify for a loan modification and the process can be difficult and time consuming, but it is an option if you want to stay in the house.

 If your financial situation has improved or will shortly, filing bankruptcy will halt your foreclosure proceedings temporarily.
 Unfortunately, without repayment, you will be right back to facing foreclosure after the bankruptcy discharge.
 You may also want to note that filing bankruptcy does not change ownership of the home and it will still belong to you.
 The lender would still have to foreclose to take back title to the home, leaving you with not just a bankruptcy but also a foreclosure.